krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of positional embeddings for image patches in CUDA

 ## Day 41
-- Implementation of encoder block for vision transfomer in CUDA
+- Implementation of encoder block for vision transformer in CUDA

 ## Day 42
-- Implementation of integration for vision transfomer in CUDA
+- Implementation of integration for vision transformer in CUDA

 ## Vision Language Models (Contrastive Language-Image Pre-Training (CLIP))